Josh Landers: Early life

-Career
+Club career

 Hibernian

-Landers came through the Hibernian academy, having joined at ten years-old.
-He scored his first goal for the Hibs U18 side at 14 years-old.
+Landers came through the Hibernian academy, having joined at ten years-old after playing for Musselburgh Windsor.
+He scored his first goal for the Hibs under-18 side at 14 years-old.
 He signed his first professional contract with Hibs in August 2023.

 He made his first team debut for the club in November 2023 against Aberdeen in the Scottish League Cup.
 In the next fixture, he made his Scottish Premiership debut against St. Mirren.
 Shortly afterwards, he signed a new three-year contract with Hibs.

 West Ham United

 On 30 January 2025, Landers signed for Premier League club West Ham United, initially joining the club's Under-21 squad following a successful trial period.

+On 26 March 2026, Landers joined National League side Boreham Wood on loan until the end of the 2025–26 season.

+On 3 September 2026, Landers joined Scottish Championship side Ayr United on loan for the remainder of the 2026–27 season.

 International career

 In February 2023, he made his debut for the Scotland national under-16 football team against England U16.

 Personal life

 From Innerleithen, the son of Ronnie and Yvonne, he has a younger sister Amy.